tim-one/tim-one.github.io/psf/ban_qa.md

 **A:** Dictionary definition.
 People with power abusing it to harm someone with none.
 Stalin-era show trials were more transparent and fair-minded.
 So if you think those were bullying (they were - hugely so), well, this was worse in some respects[^stalin].
 For example, Stalin's "courts" at least pretended to present evidence, not just spray raw assertions.
 And they let the accused speak.
 I wasn't even informed there _was_ a secret trial before it was over, and I was already banished and silenced.
 It didn't even meet the level of basic human decency.

 Not just to me.
 I've long objected to the seemingly calculated cruelty of the PSF banning processes.
 I recognize that few others seem to care.
-Well, shame on them.
+Well, shame on those who don't.
 Going along with a self-righteous mob is rarely something to be proud of, and history generally doesn't look kindly on a Nuremberg defense.

 [^stalin]: But, of course, incomparably better in others; e.g., I wasn't imprisoned, or executed.
 For which I'm grateful :wink:.